almaai-unibo/user-documentation/docs/source/quickstart.rst

 1. Request access to the VPN and to the required cluster, :ref:`here <request-access-label>` is described how to do it.
 2. Configure your environment to use the VPN, following the guide received by email.
 3. Go to https://clusters.almaai.unibo.it
-4. Select an environment (e.g. a cluster) from the available ones on which launch containers
+4. Select an environment (i.e. a cluster) from the available ones on which launch containers
 5. Launch your Docker container following ALMAAI's clusters :ref:`good practices <good-practices-label>`.

 .. warning::
-   Each machine is configured to run updates every Sunday at 1:30AM.
+   Each machine is configured to run updates every Sunday at 1:30 AM.
 Sometimes, the update process requires a reboot of the machine.
 If this happens, the machine will be unavailable for a few minutes.
 If you are running a job, it will be interrupted and you will have to restart it.
 Please, follow the :ref:`good practices <persistency-label>` in order to save your experiments results in a persistent volume.